Next generation leadership

 - Employ national management trainees on a minimum two-year fixed term contract.

-- Pay national management trainee salaries at NJC spinal column point (SCP) 20 (which was £25,991 at the time of publication).
+- Pay national management trainee salaries at NJC spinal column point (SCP) 20 (which was £25,991 at the time of publication but may be subject to increase pending pay negotiations).

 - Nominate a member of staff to be the placement coordinator for the programme, once the council's national management trainee(s) is in place.